Maimuzamilhu/WAMind/README.md

 ## 📖 About The Project

-**Muzz** is a state-of-the-art AI agent designed to live where you chat—WhatsApp.
+**WAMind** is a state-of-the-art AI agent designed to live where you chat—WhatsApp.
 Unlike standard chatbots, Muzz maintains a persistent identity, remembers past conversations indefinitely, and understands the world through multiple modalities.

 It is built on a sophisticated **LangGraph** architecture, allowing for complex decision-making, tool usage, and autonomous state management.